 3. Subscription-based rewards program

 Under subscription-based rewards programs, subscribers receive rewards for touching specific milestones.
-The biggest advantage subscription-based rewards program is that it enables restaurants and eateries to build long-term relationships with customers who will pay a recurring subscription fee regularly (either monthly or yearly) to consume their favorite foods or beverages.
+The biggest advantage subscription-based rewards program is that it enables restaurants and eateries to build long-term relationships with customers who will pay a recurring subscription fee regularly (either monthly or yearly) to consume their favourite foods or beverages.
 It also provides restaurants access to upfront cash.

 4. Promotional loyalty programs